2012 Assam violence: Criticism of the response

 The Ministry of Home Affairs (MHA) and some senior Indian officials are said to have questioned whether the deployment of the Indian Army to curb the outbreak of violence was enacted fast enough.

 CBI investigation

-On 7 August 2012, the Govt of India ordered CBI probe of the matter.
-CBI on 19 September 2012, carried out first arrests by arresting five youths in connection with alleged lynching of four former Bodo youths in Kokrajhar area on 20 July.
-BPPF MLA Pradip Brahma was arrested along with Mohammed Hashem Ali, Mohammed Adom Ali Sheikh, Mohammed Hashim Ali Rehman, Mohammed Qurban Ali Sheikh, Mohammed Imran Hussain.
-They were arrested after they allegedly confessed of their involvement.
-Further investigation able to catch real culprit behind 2012 ethnic clash, has named an Assam Police Constable Mohibur Islam alias Ratul who is on run at present.
+On 7 August 2012, the Govt of India ordered a CBI probe of the matter.
+CBI on 19 September 2012, carried out first arrests by arresting five youth in connection with the alleged lynching of four Bodo youth in the Kokrajhar area on 20 July.
+Mohammed Hashem Ali, Mohammed Adom Ali Sheikh, Mohammed Hashim Ali Rehman, Mohammed Qurban Ali Sheikh, and Mohammed Imran Hussain were arrested after they allegedly confessed their involvement.
+Further investigation led to the arrest of the real culprit behind the 2012 ethnic clash, who has been identified as an Assam Police Constable Mohibur Islam alias Ratul who is currently absconding.